 For complaints of a serious ethical nature, please see our Whistleblower Policy.

-On behalf of the CDA, we thank you for your ongoing support.
+On behalf of Diabetes Canada, we thank you for your ongoing support.